rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

 The simplest scenario is a factory where some EOA deploys a child and initializes it with an immutable reference to an expression.
-All the entrypoints are deployed together and cannot be changed after launch.
+All the entrypoints are deployed together and cannot be changed after initialization.
 Each child has its own expressions and state and so cannot interfere with each other.
 Anyone else can read the expressions as initialized and decide for themselves whether to use this child, or move on to some other child, or deploy their own.

 This simple scenario works best when the children are associated with some event, such as a sale, or real world event, or where there are some natural bounds on